zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 ##### Monotonic clock and time-of-day clock

 Modern computer has at least these two kinds and they serve different purposes.
-Time-of-day clock / wall clock time gets you time according to some calendar, `clock_gettime(CLOCK_REALTIME)` call on Linux, gets you number of seconds since the epoch UTC 1970 Jan 1 midnight according to Gregorian calendar, not counting leap seconds.
+Time-of-day clock / wall clock time gets you time according to some calendar, `clock_gettime(CLOCK_REALTIME)` call on Linux, gets you number of seconds since the epoch UTC 1970 Jan 1 midnight according to Gregorian calendar, not counting leap seconds (a day may not have exactly 86400 seconds).

 Time-of-day clocks are usually sync'ed with NTP, some oddities include, e.g. when a local clock is too ahead it may jump back in time to a previous point.
 These jumps make time-of-day clock unsuitable for measuring elapsed time, historically they are also very coarse grained.